Turkish Straits: Straits Question

 The 1915 Çanakkale Bridge on the Dardanelles strait, connecting Europe and Asia, is the longest suspension bridge in the world.

-The Straits have had major maritime strategic importance since at least the Mycenaean period, and the narrow crossings between Asia and Europe have provided migration and invasion routes (for Persians, Galatians, and Turks, for example) for even longer.
+The Straits have had major maritime strategic importance since at least the Mycenaean period, (Note: Modern historians see the tales of the Trojan War as legendary memories of struggles to dominate or guarantee the Straits and thus the Black Sea trade.)

+and the narrow crossings between Asia and Europe have provided migration and invasion routes (for Persians, Galatians, and Turks, for example) for even longer.
 In the declining days of the Ottoman Empire, the "Straits Question" involved the diplomats of Europe and the Ottomans.

+The Greek Project developed by Catherine the Great of Russia in the 1780s included plans for Imperial Russia to take control of the Turkish Straits.

-By the terms of the London Straits Convention concluded on 13 July 1841 between the Great Powers of Europe — Russia, the United Kingdom, France, Austria and Prussia — the "ancient rule" of the Ottoman Empire was re-established by closing the Turkish straits to all warships whatsoever, barring those of the Ottoman Sultan's allies during wartime.
+The terms of the London Straits Convention concluded on 13 July 1841 between the Great Powers of Europe — Russia, the United Kingdom, France, Austria and Prussia — re-established the "ancient rule" of the Ottoman Empire by closing the Turkish straits to all warships whatsoever, except those of the Ottoman Sultan's allies during wartime.
 This treaty became one in a series dealing with access to the Bosphorus, the Sea of Marmara, and the Dardanelles.
 It evolved from the secret 1833 Treaty of Hünkâr İskelesi (Unkiar Skelessi), in which the Ottoman Empire guaranteed exclusive use of the Straits to "Black Sea Powers" (i.e., Ottoman Empire and Russian Empire) warships in the case of a general war.

 View of the Dardanelles, taken from the Landsat 7 satellite in September 2006.
 The body of water at the upper left is the Aegean Sea, while the one on the upper right is the Sea of Marmara.
 The long, narrow upper peninsula is Gallipoli (Gelibolu), and constitutes the banks of the continent of Europe, while the lower peninsula is Troad (Biga) and constitutes the banks of the continent of Asia.
 The Dardanelles is the tapered waterway running diagonally between the two peninsulas, from the northeast to the southwest.
 The city of Çanakkale is visible along the shores of the lower peninsula, centered at the only point where a sharp outcropping juts into the otherwise-linear Dardanelles.